-If the period to complete a sale extends beyond one-year, the Company will not continue to report the project assets as current, and will reclassify them to property, plant and equipment, unless the delay in the period required to complete the sale is caused by events or circumstances beyond the Company's control.
-As of December 31, 2013, the Company reclassified two project assets in Bulgaria to property, plant and equipment with the carrying value of \$16,672,267.
+Project assets are classified as current assets on the consolidated balance sheets when the criteria in ASC 360-10-45-9 are met.
+If, not met, the Company reclassifies them to property, plant and equipment, unless the delay in the period required to complete the sale is caused by events or circumstances beyond the Company's control.
+In 2014, the Company reclassified two project assets in Romania to property, plant and equipment with the carrying value of \$27,127,591.